getdelta − SCCS check-out utility

 getdelta [options] [file-specifications]

-Getdelta is a simple interface to sccs (source code control system), which is used to extract files from sccs archives.
+Getdelta is a simple interface to sccs (source code control system),

-is a package (which invokes sccs’s get)
+Getdelta is a package (which invokes sccs's get) which does special

-which does special things with the file modification date.
+things with the file modification date.
+Most of its options are passed

-interpreted to determine the correct modification date:
+to get, and then interpreted to determine the correct modification

 −ccutoff

-cutoff date, in the format
+specifies the sccs cutoff date, in the format

 YY[MM[DD[HH[MM[SS]]]]]